ireshmw/crud_table/README.md

 <img src="https://github.com/ireshmw/crud_table/blob/main/img/crud_table_uml.png" />

-When you user CrudTable there you have to pass a CurdViewSource field and it is cannot be null,
+When you use `CrudTable` there you have to pass a `CurdViewSource` field, and it cannot be `null`.
+In `CurdViewSource` you can see there is a function field call `emptyEntityFactory` there you have to provide an empty Object which you are use with this CRUD UI for an Ex :
+    lets say you use` User.class` with this CrudTable, then the `emptyEntityFactory` will be `emptyEntityFactory: () => User();`

 ---
 **NOTE**